Right to receive prior written notice

 CONTENT OF THE PRIOR WRITTEN NOTICE

 Prior written notice must contain a comprehensive description of the action proposed (or refused) by the school system.
-According to IDEA, the
+According to IDEA, the notice must include:

 1 | a description of the action proposed or refused by the school;